 Still, I publish my answer here, in case it helps others.

-Ants also like it, and even kind of 'protect' aphids in a form of symbiotic relationship that benefits ant and aphid - sometimes referred to as 'farming'!
+Ants also like honeydew, and even 'protect' aphids in a form of symbiotic relationship that benefits ant and aphid - sometimes referred to as 'farming'!

-This may be seen on a range of trees, including eucalyptus, for example.
-However, I'm afraid the bees are neither eating nor killing off the aphids, so the presence of the bees will not protect the tree or plant form aphid attack.
+However, in the case described by the gentleman, I'm afraid the bees are neither eating nor killing off the aphids, so the presence of the bees will not protect the tree from aphid attack.

-- as well as other beneficial insects, so spraying or treating with a toxin is a bad idea.
+Insecticides act on insects, and that includes beneficial ones, so spraying or treating with a toxin is a bad idea.

-I think this is a bad idea too!
-Systemic insecticides (like neonicotinoids) basically create a toxic plant.
-This means that any flowers produced by the tree or plant, will in turn present that poison to pollinators or other beneficial insects.
-They may be persistent in soil, and leach to other areas, thus contaminating other plants.
+Research suggests that flowers produced by a neonicotinoid treated tree or plant, will in turn present that poison to pollinators or other beneficial insects in their nectar (Bonmatin et al 2004 is one example).
+Systemic insecticides may also be persistent in soil, and leach to other areas, thus contaminating other plants.

-Presumably, the aphids will then be toxic for other creatures (beneficial predators) that might feed on them.
+Presumably, aphids that ingested the sap will then be toxic for other creatures (beneficial predators) that might feed on them.

 had aphids on my plums several years running (though no bees feeding on the aphid honeydew).